• Skip to main content

 • Oats - Both rolled oats and quick oats will work.
 Rolled oats will yield a chewier and chunkier texture, while quick oats produce a smoother mouthfeel.
 You can opt for a certified gluten-free brand to keep this recipe free from gluten.

 • Yogurt - Give oats extra richness and creaminess.
-Greek yogurt, plain yogurt, or vegan yogurt can be used.
+You can use Greek yogurt, regular yogurt, or plant-based alternatives like Silk vanilla soy yogurt.

-• Milk - Any milk, like full-cream, skimmed, and plant-based alternatives (almond, soy, pea, etc.), works here.
+• Milk - Any milk including full-cream, skimmed, and plant-based alternatives (almond, soy, pea, etc.), works here.
+Soy milk (like this Silk vanilla) is my go-to.

-• Maple syrup - Can be substituted with other kinds of sweeteners.
+• Maple syrup - Can be substituted with other sweeteners.
 You can also omit it if you prefer your overnight oats to be unsweetened.

 🔪How to make

-Ingredients for overnight oats in a jar with a teaspoon beside.
+Ingredients for overnight oats in a jar with a spoon beside.

-Overnight oats in a jar with a teaspoon beside.
+A jar of overnight oats with a teaspoon beside.

-Serving - Add toppings of choice, like fresh fruits and nut butter, before serving.
+Add toppings of choice, like fresh fruits and nut butter before serving.
 Give everything a quick stir, and enjoy!

 ✅Helpful tips

 • Do not use steel-cut oats - They are much tougher than regular oats and will not soften enough just by soaking.
-This will yield super chewy oats that are unpleasant to chew on.
-Insead, I recommend you try my protein steel-cut oats.
+This will yield tough oats that are unpleasant to chew on.
+Instead, I recommend you try my protein steel-cut oats.

 • Batch-make overnight oats - These stay well in the fridge for up to 4 days.
 Hence, I love making a big batch for my meal prep.
-One thing to note is to add fruits right before serving, as they are unlikely to stay fresh for days.
+One thing to note is only adding fruits before serving to ensure they stay fresh.

 • Make it in a jar - It is much more convenient to mix and store oats in mason jars.
 They are also easy to have on the go on busy mornings!
 Use a 16oz mason jar so you will have space to add toppings and stir your oats.